 While a student in Azaadville, Mufti Husain Kadodia excelled academically and due to his habit of spending long hours in the library, the keys of the library were entrusted to him and he gained a reputation among students and teachers alike for being a dedicated student.
 During his stay in Madrasah Arabia Islamia Azaadville, he developed a close relationship with his teachers.
-One of those teachers was the Shaykh al-Hadith (senior hadith lecturer) of the Madrasah, Shaykh Fadhl al-Rahman A’zami, who is also his spiritual guide (shaykh) in the science of tasawwuf (sufism).
+One of those teachers was the Shaykh al-Hadith (senior hadith lecturer) of the Madrasah, Shaykh Fadhlur Rahman Azmi, who is also his spiritual guide (Shaykh) in the science of tasawwuf (sufism).

-Upon returning from Mauritania, he enrolled in the Ifta course at Madrasah In’amiyyah in Camperdown, South Africa under Mufti Ebrahim Desai.
-He successfully completed the Takhassus fi’ al-Ifta course which culminated in his answering of approximately 1,500 fatwas.
-After completing of this course, he was officially granted the title of Mufti by the institute.
+Upon returning from Mauritania, he enrolled in the Iftaa course at Madrasah In’amiyyah in Camperdown, South Africa under Mufti Ebrahim Desai in the year 2003.
+He successfully completed the Takhassus fi’ al-Iftaa course in 2004 which culminated in his answering of approximately 1,500 fatwas.

 Mufti Husain Kadodia has also completed a course in the study of Islamic manuscripts.
 He is one of the leading collectors of Islamic manuscripts around the world.
 He has travelled extensively in the Arab world as well as the Indian Subcontinent in order to obtain rare and valuable manuscripts.